 Managing these files properly is crucial because they contain the building blocks of your global product.
 But not all localization files are the same – different file formats serve different purposes.

 Localization files are organized documents that contain the content that must be translated during localization.
+These files are often referred to as language files, as they store translations for different languages in a structured format.
 Localization files are at the core of the entire localization process since they isolate the content from the code, allowing translators and developers to work without interfering with each other.

-Why do you need to pay attention to localization files?
-Well, badly handled files have the potential to create all kinds of problems – lost translations, technical errors, or a disappointing user experience that somehow doesn’t feel right to your international users.
+Why do you need to pay attention to localisation files?
+Poorly handled files can create a range of problems — lost translations, technical errors, or a frustrating user experience that feels off to your international users.

-If you desire your product to engage with users outside of your home country, then learning about localization file formats is essential.
+If you want your product to reach users beyond your home country, understanding localisation file formats is essential.

 There are several file formats for localization, and each is used for a particular reason depending on what you’re localizing and how you’re going to use it.
 Here’s a summary of the most used formats.

 Translation Memory (TM) files contain translations that have been done before, which ensures consistency and accelerates subsequent translations.
+Translation memory files contain translation units, each consisting of a source language string and its translation in one or more target languages.
+These files are especially useful in open source projects to manage translations across multiple target languages.
 Common formats include:

 These files give translators context for the text they are translating, which is important for preventing translation errors.
 Translators may need to understand where and how the text will be presented to make it meaningful.